-Applicants for admission, students, parents, employees and sources of referral of applicants for admission with Hesston College are hereby notified that this institution does not discriminate on the basis of age, gender, race/ethnicity, religion or disability in admission or access to, or treatment in, its programs and activities.
-Any person having inquiries concerning Hesston College’s compliance with Title IX should contact Monica Miller, director of human resources and Title IX coordinator (620-327-8265).
-Inquiries related to Title VI or Section 504 are directed to contact Brent Yoder, vice president of Academics (620-327-8231).
+Applicants for admission or employment, students, parents, employees and sources of referral of applicants for admission or employment with Hesston College are hereby notified that this institution does not discriminate on the basis of race, religion, gender, perceived gender, gender identity or expression, sexual orientation, ethnicity/national origin, citizenship status, age, ancestry, color, marital or family status, pregnancy or pregnancy-related conditions, physical or mental disability, genetic information, military or veteran or military discharge status, or any other characteristic protected by local, state or federal law in employment or admission or access to, or treatment in, its programs and activities.
+Any person having inquiries concerning Hesston College’s compliance with Title IX should contact Whitney Douglas, disability services and Title IX coordinator (620-327-8342).
+Inquiries related to Title VI are directed to contact the human resources office.
+Section 504 inquiries are directed to contact Whitney Douglas.
 Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education, regarding the college’s compliance with the regulations implementing Title VI, Title IX or Section 504.

 Hesston College treats student educational records confidentially and in accordance with the 1974 Family Educational Rights and Privacy Act (FERPA).
 Personally identifiable information from educational records is not disclosed to third parties without written consent of the student, except where required by law, where needed by college personnel to perform their duties or where needed to ensure the health and safety of the student and others.
 Students have the right to inspect their educational records (with certain limitations) and to seek to amend records that they believe are inaccurate, misleading or in violation of their rights to privacy.
 Full details of the institution’s FERPA policy are published in the Student Handbook.
 In addition, students are provided a written notification of rights during the registration process at the beginning of each year.
 More information is available from the Registrar’s Office.